relativitydev/relativity-import-samples/README.md

 # Error Codes

-Error handling in import service returns Error Codes and Error Message:
+Error handling in Import Service returns Error Codes and Error Messages:
  - in every response for failed HTTP request
- - requested by user for all item errors occurred during import particular data source e.g.:
+ - when requested by user for all item errors that occurred during importing particular data source e.g.:

  > curl